UpekshikaS/weatherAPI/README.md

 );

 ```
-### 3. Configure Environment Variable
+### 3. Configure Environment Variable Database connection string.
-Set your OpenWeatherMap API key as an environment variable.
+- Set your OpenWeatherMap API key as an environment variable.
 - Windows CMD
 ```
 setx WEATHER_API_KEY "your_api_key_here"
 ```
+- Add your database connection sring to appsettings.json file.

 ### 4. Run the API project
 - Run the API project and it will open a web browser and from there you can test the  endpoints.
 ---